lzim/teampsd/ees_workgroup/master_brochures/mtl_red_ees_brochure.md

 Over the past decade, Veterans Health Administration has invested in the dissemination of EBPs in the outpatient mental health system based on substantial evidence of EBP effectiveness as compared to usual care.1-3 EBPs are high-value treatments that meet veterans’ mental health care needs and can reduce chronic impairment and prevent suicide and overdose.4-9 Despite their demonstrated effectiveness, however, access to EBPs is not always timely and the reach of EBPs for common and costly high-risk conditions like PTSD, depression and opioid use disorder often are low (3% - 28%).10-12 For these reasons, the Veterans Administration prioritizes high-value quality improvement initiatives to increase timely Veteran access to effective mental health care.

-Modeling to Learn provides an interactive tool for visualizing real-time team data **(and simulating the effects of team decisions)** on EBP reach.
-Through a series of remotely facilitated workshops, front line staff use this tool *to view hyper-local trends over the past two years and use this information to shed light on possible decisions within their control to optimize EBP reach within existing resource constraints* **(to build systems thinking capcity; increase their understanding of interrlated factors affecting team outcomes - including decisions within their control; conduct virtual experiments to test the effects of various team decisions on multiple desired outcomes; and make team decisions to optimize EBP reach within exising resource constraints)**.
+Modeling to Learn provides an interactive tool for visualizing *hyper-local,* real-time team data **(and simulating the effects of team decisions on EBP reach)**.
+Through a series of remotely facilitated workshops, front line staff **(use this tool to build systems thinking capcity; increase their understanding of interrlated factors affecting team outcomes - including decisions within their control; conduct virtual experiments to test the effects of various team decisions on multiple desired outcomes; and make)** *view current data and local trends over the past two years and apply this information to* team decisions to optimize EBP reach within exising resource constraints.

 ## Target Audience: